stx3plus1/sxl/README.md

 # sxl
 Minimal, yet elegant system information program.

-Version 1.1 has a 99 lines, including proper error handling.
+Version 1.1 has 65 lines, hopefully handling errors well.

 ## Build
 To build yourself, simply run `make` in the root of the repository.